Convex-Dev/design/docs/overview/faq.md

 Paul Graham's essay [Beating the Averages](http://www.paulgraham.com/avg.html) is an interesting perspective on the advantages of Lisp for building a business.
 Despite dating from 2001, we feel many of these points still stand today and are very relevant for people wanting to build applications using Convex.

+For more information see the tutorial section for [Convex Lisp](/docs/tutorial/convex-lisp/convex-lisp)

 ## What is Memory Accounting?